Zeth was invited to speak at the 11:FS podcast on Blockchain Insider. Here’s what he had to say about breaking into the Blockchain industry:

 Do you need someone who does core blockchain?
 Or are you just building, Ethereum smart contracts on top of what you’re doing?
 Or evaluating what you’re looking for.
 Once you’ve got that idea, then try and prioritise in terms of time, quality or cost.
 Do you need them straight away, or can you wait?

 Quality, do you need them to have specific blockchain experience?
 Or are you comfortable up-skilling them with blockchain later on?
-Or maybe have someone in the team who can help up-skill them.
+Maybe have someone in the team who can help up-skill them.
 Or cost.
 Are you willing to pay over the market to get the best guys?
 Or are you on a budget in terms of limiting what you’re looking for?

 So that’s a really interesting point.
 What do you want to be good at as an organization should inform how you hire, as a business, you have to know what you want.
 How do you get towards that, do you think?